weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 #### Example

-The following example configures the `Document` class by setting the vectorizer to `text2vec-cohere`, distance metric to `dot`, model to `embed-multilingual-v3.0` and without input truncation by the Cohere API.
+The following example configures the `Document` class by setting the vectorizer to `text2vec-cohere`, distance metric to `cosine`, model to `embed-multilingual-v3.0` and without input truncation by the Cohere API.

 :::info
 Different Cohere models use different distance metrics.
 Make sure to set this accordingly.
 See the [distance metric](#distance-metric) section for more information.